If you chose to leave your spouse, you might want to believe that it was 100-percent on him …

 3. What you choose to do right that moment

 Let’s focus on number two – What your perceptions about situations or people are.
 There is always more than one way to look at things.
-Incidentally, it’s all about what story you put behind the circumstances, the role you play.
-Even in your divorce, there is your story, your ex’s story and everyone else’s whose lives were impacted by your divorce.
+It’s all about what story you put behind the circumstances.
+Even in your divorce there is your story, your ex’s story and everyone else’s whose lives were impacted by your divorce.

 If you were ever physically, sexually or mentally abused, the story you tell yourself about it has a HUGE impact on your everyday life.
 You either continue to see yourself as a victim, as a survivor, or as a winner.

-My father, plus two family friends sexually abused me while growing up.
-At the same time my dad was also mentally and physically abusive.
+I was sexually abused by my father, plus two family friends while growing up.
+My dad was also mentally and physically abusive.
 I have forgiven him.
 My coping mechanism was making my dad two different people.
 I had the horrible dad, that I did not like being around.
-On the other hand, I also had a funny, supportive and loving father.
+I also had this great dad, that was funny, supported and loved me.

 By the time I was in my mid-teens, I knew I wanted away from him.
 I almost eloped with my boyfriend when I was 15.
 Then at age 16, I met Earl and fell deeply in love with him.
 I married him at age 18.
 Earl, was my good father, with the addition of the mental abuse.
 I never completely trusted Earl.
 Looking back, I can see that the lack of my trust was founded on “my bad father.”
 I completely expected Earl to hurt me, every bit as much as my dad had.
 In time he did.